ADLenehan/Inroad/index.md

 <h2 id="sixth-h">VI.
 Defining the Product</h2>

 There a number of schools of thought when it comes to the "Product Requirements Document" or "PRD" or "Spec."
 Check out this Quora thread, [What should a lean startup functional spec / product requirements doc look like?](https://www.quora.com/What-should-a-lean-startup-functional-spec-product-requirements-doc-look-like), for a peak into what this debate looks like.
 Basically, there are two sides to this argument.
 The discenting view subscribes to the thought that in a "lean" world, PRDs "overengineer" a solution so the process is therefor counterproductive.
-This makes sense, but we still think (as do most established companies) that there's value in thinking through the PRD, so we'll go ahead and take you through that process.
+This makes sense, but we still think (as do most established companies) that there's value in thinking through the PRD, and that [Great Product Managers Obsess over Documentation](https://slab.com/blog/why-obsessive-documentation-is-key-to-being-a-great-product-manager/), so we'll go ahead and take you through it.

+<h3>PRD Format</h3>